Michele Frances Purvin, LCSW, LCDC

 Practice Specialty

-My practice specializes in emerging adult and college student mental health and the mental health needs of international students.
+Located at the foot of Texas State University in San Marcos, Texas, our practice specializes in emerging adult issues, young adult counseling and college student mental health and the mental health needs of international students.

 Because of this transitional and complex stage of development, mental health issues often arise or reveal themselves during this time.
 More and more, we are seeing mental health in college students as an important and valid issue.